 Campsite Kirkjubær & Public Pool with a view

 To be honest, we cannot say how long we spent time in Vík.
 The only thing we know.. it was really late to keep on driving to our planned next stop.
 We decided to cut the day and reach the next bigger town Skaftárhreppur with 2 campsites (campsite Kirkjubær II & Kleifar) and a public pool, hotels, a shop, gas station, and restaurant.
 We decided for the campsite Kirkjubær II that was well maintained, clean and close to the public pool.
-Take a mountain hike and enjoy the view over the valley or do as we did: take a bath in the small public pool with a view over a waterfall while sunset.
-Perfect end of a perfect day.
-PS: We would have loved to make pictures of us sitting in the 40°C pool watching the waterfall during sunset.
+Do a mountain hike and enjoy the view over the valley or do as we did: take a bath in the small public pool with a view over a waterfall while sunset.
+A perfect end to a perfect day.
+PS: We would have loved to take pictures of us sitting in the 40°C pool watching the waterfall during sunset.
 But we didn’t: Use your imagination and trust in our words.
 Try it, it is really worth it!

 As mentioned in our TOP 13 HIGHLIGHTS OF ICELAND the town Vík and the area around are definitely worth a stop, for an hour or even way longer.
 Our tip: take your time for Vík!

 But what happened on day 4 of our 21 days road trip around Iceland after our South Icelandic Day in Vík?
 We drove through lava fields, over one-way bridges towards the ice of Skaftafell National Park.
 Wanna know more?
-Stay tuned.. on Facebook, Twitter, and Instagram.
+Stay tuned.. on Facebook, Twitter, YouTube, and Instagram.

 See you on Ice!
 Karl & Daan.